 Have you ever perused a craft fair and walked into a booth and been totally unimpressed, or worse yet, even troubled by what you saw?
-Whether you are a new craft fair vendor or seasoned seller, there are costly mistakes you may not have considered that will lose sales.
-Are you guilty of any of the following craft fair mistakes?
+Whether you are a new craft fair vendor or seasoned seller, there are costly craft fair mistakes you may not have considered that will lose sales.
+Are you guilty of any of the following faux pas?

 1. Your Display is Flat